kingbuzzman/wildcard-dns-server/README.md

 # Wildcard DNS server

-Experimental Docker image for a DNS server implementing ``xip.io`` style IP wildcards as well as pass through for all other lookups.
+Experimental Docker image for a DNS server implementing ``xip.io`` style DNS wildcards, more conventional glob style DNS wildcard mappings, as well as pass through for all other lookups.

 This could be done using a very lightweight Docker image, but I am using the Twisted framework from Python as it more easily allows me to experiment